kishuni/speedfuns/undertale/pacifist.md

 In the room with the three rocks, go to the bottom of the rock and talk to it twice.
 Make a roundabout to the back of the rock such that the third time you talk to it you get pushed towards the spikes.
 Reset the spikes and move back to the right side of the rock; if lucky, you can force an encounter AND also talk to the rock before the `FIGHT` begins.
 The worst encounter you can possibly get in this room is 2 Froggits since you must take 2 cycles.
 Otherwise get at least 1G through one turn and then keep moving.

-Pick up the `Faded Ribbon` in the last pitfall room.
+Pick up the `Faded Ribbon` in the last pitfall room (bottom left hole).

 In case you don't remember, the Perspective Rooms (in order):
 - Top column